 Khinkali (Georgian: ხინკალი) is a juicy Georgian dumpling, filled with seasoned minced meat (lamb or beef + pork).
 Minced onions, red chili pepper, and cumin are always part of the recipe, while herbs (cilantro and parsley) are optional.
 Khinkali is supposed to be eaten with hands (no utensils).
 It is picked up by the top of the dumpling (aka kudi or “hat”) and turned upside down.
 First, you bite a small hole to suck all the meat juices trapped inside.
 Than, you can eat the rest of the dumpling, except for the part you’ve been using as a holder, the “hat.”

-Middle East and Mediterranean spring dishes feature sour (unripe, with soft white pit) stone fruit as their favorite seasonal souring agents — almonds, apricots, and plums.
-Combined with fresh greens and spices, they magically transform meat and poultry stews into refreshing flavorful dishes.
-This recipe is a modified version of Chakapuli (Georgian: ჩაქაფული), a Georgian stew made with onions, lamb chops, dry white wine, tarragon leaves, unripe cherry plums (tkemali) or tkemali sauce, fresh herbs (parsley, mint, dill, cilantro), garlic and salt.
+The recipe below is a modified version of Chakapuli (Georgian: ჩაქაფული), a Georgian stew made with onions, lamb neck, unripe cherry plums (tkemali), fresh herbs (parsley, mint, dill, cilantro, tarragon), garlic and salt.
 It is considered to be one of the most popular dishes in Georgia.
-I replaced green plums with green apricots.